Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Inference/samples/Sample2_ChatCompletionsWithAoai.md

-# Simple Chat Completions Targetting Azure OpenAI
+# Simple Chat Completions Targeting Azure OpenAI

 This sample demonstrates how to get a chat completions response from the service using a synchronous call, targetting an Azure OpenAI (AOAI) endpoint.